tirhelen/IDV_Eras_Tour_Tool/README.md

 In this app you can explore the Eras Tour once again!
 You'll see in which cities Taylor Swift toured, how many tickets they sold and which surprise songs she performed!

-You can use the app directly in this address: [https://idv-eras-tour-tool.onrender.com/]
+You can use the app directly in this address: [https://idv-eras-tour-tool.onrender.com/] (NOTE!
+It might take a long time for the page to load.)

 Other option is to clone this repository and to follow these steps: